Marriage, marathons as 'The Force Awakens' for U.S. fans

 At the first set of screenings on Thursday at Universal City, near Hollywood, fans were dressed in characters ranging from Jedi soldiers to Stormtroopers.

-Carol Vasquez, 24, from South Gate, California, who came in costume, said she was excited to see the return of Luke Skywalker and Han Solo.
+Carol Vasquez, 24, from South Gate, California, who came in costume, said he was excited to see the return of Luke Skywalker and Han Solo.

 "It's something so incredible that I can't even describe.
 It's like family, this is family here right now," she said.